jakbeb/hello-world/README.md

 # hello-world
-This is a hello-world-github project : ))
+This is a hello-world-github project
+Smiley here : ))

 Some edit text here. :F